houseabsolute/actions-rust-cross/README.md

 include the value of the `target` input.
 If you specify a `key` parameter in `rust-cache-parameters`, then the `target` input will be appended to the value you specify.

+When running `cargo` on a Linux system, it will also include the output of running `lsb_release --short --description` in the cache key.
+This is important for crates that link against system libraries.
+If those library versions change across OS versions (e.g. Ubuntu 20.04 to 22.04), then the cache will be broken for these cases.

 Finally, it will run `strip` to strip the binaries it builds if the `strip` parameter is true.
 This is only possible for builds that are not done via `cross`.
 In addition, Windows builds for `aarch64` cannot be stripped either.